AnthonyVanTonder/TheGiveawayBot/README.md

 # Suggests, Bugs, Feature Requests
 If you find bugs or would like to suggest features, join my bot development server here: https://discord.gg/ZAzGRFTv59

-# Selfhosting
+# Self-Hosting

-You may selfhost (AKA run your own instance of) this bot under the following circumstances:
-- Your instance (referred to as a "clone") must be **private**.
-    - As such, your clone must not be listed on any sort of public bot listing.
-- You understand that no support will be provided to aid you in self-hosting.
-- You agree to not submit any issues, features, or pull requests related to bugs exclusively related to self-hosting.
+Self-hosting your own copy of this bot is not supported; the source code is provided here so users and other bot developers can see how the bot functions.
+No help will be provided for editing, compiling, or building any code in this repository, and any changes must be documented as per the [license](https://github.com/jagrosh/GiveawayBot/blob/master/LICENSE).